xLeachimx/SIDCBR/Design/case.md

 ##Data
 =======

+* details
+	A hash that contains the info for case similarity
-* Hero
+	* hero
 		A hash describing the hero in the film
-* Villain
+	* villain
 		A hash describing the villain in the film
-* World
+	* world
 		A hash descrbing the world
-* Solution
+* solution
 	A hash descrbing the villans defeat
+* semanticNet
+	A shallow copy of the semantic net being used by all cases

 =======
 ###Hash Details